Kalium-99/customizable_load_balancer/README.md

 ### Load Balancer Overview

 The load balancer uses consistent hashing  to distribute client requests across multiple server instances.
-Consistent hashing is a technique that allows efficient and scalable distribution of keys (in this case, client requests) across dynamic set of nodes.It minimises the number of keys that need to be remapped when nodes are added or removed.
+Consistent hashing is a technique that allows efficient and scalable distribution of keys (in this case, client requests) across dynamic set of nodes.It minimizes the number of keys that need to be remapped when nodes are added or removed.

-  ### 1. Consistent Hashning implementation
+  ### 1. Consistent Hashing implementation
   1. **Initialization**:
      ```bash
      class ConsistentHashing: